We will reply to your message within an hour.

 Secure doors and windows made of T-slotted framing to protect valuables or restrict access for safety.

-Attach and position phones, tablets, monitors, and other displays on T-slotted rails.
+Attach and position phones, tablets, monitors, and computer accessories on T-slotted rails.

-Bumpers cushion doors and other moving parts to prevent damage and reduce noise.
+Bumpers and surface guards cushion doors and other moving parts to prevent damage and reduce noise.

 Add rollers to T-slotted framing to create flow rails, ball transfer tables, and other manual conveyors.